geogaddialex/poolLeague/README.md

 # poolLeague.fitness

 Priority:
+	Mobile table hides TNSR
+	7 ball should be its own counter, so 2 then 2*0.8 then 2*0.8*0.8
-	Can log in with only part of the username (e.g. Al or ex) When no seasons are open (weekend between seasons) show latest Table - farm factor (gap between most and least played) RTN - TNSR doesn't update unless you select winner+loser (doesn't know how many points you'd get) - add green tick New rule suggestions and votes (show who voted but not for what)(needs notifications) Friendly league that never resets - Option on All Time to include friendlies
+	Can log in with only part of the username (e.g. Al or ex) cant sign up with those either Table - farm factor (gap between most and least played) / median farm RTN - TNSR doesn't update unless you select winner+loser (doesn't know how many points you'd get) - add green tick New rule suggestions and votes (show who voted but not for what)(needs notifications) Friendly league that never resets - Option on All Time to include friendlies